sai02-creator/project-1/README.md

 ### Overview

-- Create an online Portfolio with a minimum of 3 pages
+- Create an online Portfolio website with a minimum of 3 pages
 - Home , About and Contact

 ### Information Architecture